 Identity Theft Prevention Tips

 Don't carry your social security card or write your SSN on any documents you carry in your wallet or purse.

 Lock your mailbox and stop mail if you will be unable to retrieve it for extended periods of time (like a vacation).

 Shred documents containing your personal information before throwing them away.

 Secure your computer and mobile devices with a password lock.

 Protect your computer and mobile devices with a firewall, anti-virus software, or program that removes spyware.

-Be suspicious of emails with unfamiliar transaction information from seemingly familiar senders, emails phishing for your personal information or unidentified links or attachments.
+Be skeptical of emails with unfamiliar transaction information from seemingly familiar senders, emails phishing for your personal information or unidentified links or attachments.